csswizardry/csswizardry.github.com/_posts/2014-07-17-hacks-for-dealing-with-specificity.md

 {% include promo-case-studies.html %}

 <small>**N.B.** Using IDs in your HTML, as fragment identifiers, or in your JS,
-as hooks, is totally fine—it’s in CSS that IDs are troublesome.</small>
+as hooks, is totally fine — it’s in CSS that IDs are troublesome.</small>

 Let’s imagine you have this third-party widget embedded on your page, and you want to style it: